Please reach out to your Admissions Counselor and we would be happy to assist you.

 To do so, please remit your enrollment deposit to reserve your spot for the term you wish to start at Mason.

-If you are deferring from the Spring 2021 semester to a subsequent semester due to the global pandemic, George Mason University will honor your merit scholarship package.
+If you are deferring from the Fall 2021 semester to a subsequent semester due to the global pandemic, George Mason University will honor your merit scholarship package.
 You will, however, need to re-file your Free Application for Federal Student Aid (FAFSA).
 Please reach out to your Admission Counselor for assistance.

 Students meet initially with academic advisors during their Orientation session.
 You will be assigned an advisor during Orientation, and your advisor looks forward to meeting with you then.